“Let us measure ourselves by our master and not by our fellow-servants, then pride will be impossible.”

 Explore More About C.H.
 Spurgeon

 If you’re interested in learning more about C.H.
-Spurgeon and their impact on history, here are some recommended resources:
+Spurgeon and his impact on history, here are some recommended resources:

 - The Book.
 The Ultimate Guide to Rebuilding a Civilization – Inspirational Science Books for Adults – Unique Artifact – Knowledge Encyclopedia with Over 400 Pages of Detailed & Catchy Illustrations